6 Ways to Stop Being Annoying

-But there are those times, where I can’t help being a brat.
-Perhaps, I’m moody or hungry or just unable to quell my petulant inner three-year old.
+But there are times when I can’t help being a brat.
+Perhaps I’m moody or hungry or just unable to quell my petulant inner three-year-old.
 Still, I don’t like exposing this negative side of me, especially in front of people I don’t know well, which is why I follow the following rules regularly.

 Rule No. 1

 According to a recent study on the workplace at the University of British Columbia, people who worry about rejection or being annoying may be victims of a self-fulfilling prophecy.
 While it’s normal to wonder if you are liked, particularly at work, “research shows employees should do their best to keep their interactions positive and ignore the negative,” says Professor Aquino, the author of the study.